Ukraine’s rare earth minerals: Where are they and why does Trump want them as agreement looms?

-Ukraine’s rare earth minerals: Where are they and why does Trump want them?
+Ukraine’s rare earth minerals deal: What are the details and why does Trump want them?

 More than 50 per cent of Ukraine’s critical rare earth mineral resources are in regions illegally annexed by Vladimir Putin and partially occupied by his forces